-Effective October 1, 2008, OrthoLogic Corp. began doing business as Capstone Therapeutics (the “Company"); on May 21, 2010 the name of the Company was changed from OrthoLogic Corp. to Capstone Therapeutics Corp.
+Effective October 1, 2008, OrthoLogic Corp. began doing business as Capstone Therapeutics (the “Company” or “we”); on May 21, 2010 the name of the Company was changed from OrthoLogic Corp. to Capstone Therapeutics Corp.
 The OTCQB ticker symbol is “CAPS” and the website is www.capstonethx.com.

-The Company intends to limit its internal operations to a virtual operating model while continuing our development partnering efforts for AZX100, investigating pre-clinical, clinical or other strategic options for AZX100, monitoring and participating in the management of LipimetiX Development LLC’s AEM-28 and analogs development activities, and maintaining the required level of corporate governance and reporting required to comply with Securities and Exchange Commission rules and regulations.
+The Company intends to limit its internal operations to a virtual operating model while continuing monitoring and participating in the management of LipimetiX Development LLC’s AEM-28 and analogs development activities and maintaining the required level of corporate governance and reporting required to comply with Securities and Exchange Commission rules and regulations.